RINEX

+Allied formats

 Ionospheric data

-Ionospheric data in RINEX facilitates the exchange of information regarding the ionosphere, particularly through the IONosphere-map EXchange (IONEX) format.
+The RINEX format includes coarse ionosphereic data as broadcast by the satellites.
+Higher-precision data grids are written in the separate but similar (also ASCII-based) IONosphere-map EXchange (IONEX) format.
 Developed to standardize the sharing of Total Electron Content (TEC) maps derived from Global Navigation Satellite System (GNSS) signals, IONEX files are essential for understanding the impact of ionospheric conditions on GNSS signal propagation.

 As GNSS signals traverse the ionosphere, they experience distortion due to the ionised plasma present in this region.
 This distortion results in delays and changes in signal direction, influenced by factors such as satellite elevation and solar position.
 Consequently, analysis of GNSS signals at ground stations yields critical insights into the ionosphere's state, particularly the density of free electrons, which is a key parameter affecting signal quality.

 IONEX files consist of an ASCII format that includes a comprehensive header with global information, followed by a data section detailing TEC maps.
 TEC is measured in terms of the number of free electrons per square meter in a vertical column of the ionosphere, with a standard density of 10^{16} electrons representing one unit of TEC.

 In addition to TEC maps, IONEX files also provide Root Mean Square (RMS) error maps and height maps, enhancing the understanding of ionospheric variations.

+GEO SBAS

+A RINEX-derived format is available for recording the information broadcast by geosynchonous (GEO) satellite-based augmentation service (SBAS) satellites.
+GEO & SBAS data are part of RINEX v 3.01 and above.

+Station solutions

+The Solution (Software/technique) INdependent EXchange Format (SINEX) is used to indicate station position/velocity solutions.
+This ASCII-based format is similar to RINEX.
+There are also variants for GNSS code and phase biases (Bias-SINEX) and tropospheric and meteorological data (Tropo-SINEX).

+Antenna data

+The ASCII Antenna Exchange Format (ANTEX) provides information on antennas (both satellite and ground).